 One of the highlights of a stay at Le Royal is the chance to prop up the Elephant Bar, a Phnom Penh institution boasting one of Asia’s largest selections of gins and a cocktail, the Femme Fatale, first invented for Jackie O herself.

 For 135 years, authors and writers have walked through the doors of the Mandarin Oriental, situated on Bangkok’s Chao Phraya River.

 The ghosts of Joseph Conrad, Somerset Maugham, Noel Coward and James Michener still wander the authors’ suites, and the hotel still bathes in literary glory.

-In 1902, the magnificent French colonial Grand Hôtel Métropole Palace first appeared, and having survived both WWII and the B-52s of the 1970s, its 364 rooms now carry the prestigious Sofitel Legend brand atop the newly-restored palace.
+In 1902, the magnificent French colonial Grand Hôtel Métropole Palace first appeared, and having survived both the Second World War and the B-52s of the 1970s, its 364 rooms and suites now carry the prestigious Sofitel Legend brand atop the newly-restored palace.

 The Metropole is located a stone’s throw from the Opera House in Hanoi‘s atmospheric French Quarter and exudes historic elegance in every square inch: all wrought-iron details and green-shuttered windows on the outside and wood panelling and luxurious finishes on the inside.

 The hotel’s Spa du Metropole overlooks its garden courtyard and pool, and the dining options are top-notch, too: ranging from the Paris-inspired cafe La Terrasse, to the award-winning French restaurant Le Beaulieu and the Vietnamese restaurant Spices Garden.